aerickt/steno-dictionaries/README.md

 > NOTE: With `KWRAOEUT` being the "-ite" suffix, it is technically possible to write "termite" as `TERPL/KWRAOEUT` but that is against the principles of this dictionary.
 If it is desirable to you to write in this manner, then this dictionary is probably not for you.

-It should be apparent that the following words should be written with suffix strokes as opposed to syllabically:
+It should be apparent that the following words are to be written with suffix strokes as opposed to syllabically:
  - `HRERPB/*ER` → learner
    - `*ER` → "-er"
  - `SE/HREBGT/-BL` → selectable
-   - `-BL` → "-(a|i)ble"
+   - `-BL` → "-able"
  - `KUT/-G` → cutting
    - `-G` → "-ing"
  - `TPHAOEUF/-S` → knives